Get All the Dirt

 delivered directly to your inbox.

 Amaryllis are glorious for brightening indoors spaces and keeping winter’s gray at bay.
 Big, bold and beautiful.
 And they’re easy.
 Super easy.
 For great success you need three things: 1) good quality bulbs to start with, 2) a sunny spot and 3) a little water.
 That’s it.
-Read on for details.
-Here’s your chance to prove that your thumb is green after all.
+Read on for details and prove that your thumb is green after all.

 Amaryllis can be grown successfully indoors on a sunny windowsill, or outside in the garden if you live in a warm region, zones 8-10.
 These plants originated in Central and South America; they thrive in warmth and need bright light.